linked in pixel

 Pinterest Logo

-Expect the next Saints game at the Mercedes-Benz Superdome to be loud – really, really loud.
+Expect the next Saints game at the Caesars Superdome to be loud.
+Really, really loud.

-Depending on who you root for, the outcome of the game could break your heart.
-However, it shouldn’t break your hearing.
-Here are three facts about hearing loss to keep in mind during the next big game:
+Depending on who you're rooting for, the outcome of the game could break your heart.
+But it shouldn’t break your hearing.
+Here are a few things to keep in mind about hearing loss ahead of the next big game:

-Custom-fit noise plugs are comfortable, durable and recommended by most hearing healthcare professionals.
-You can also use disposable, non-custom ear plugs.
-Just remember to not reuse them.
+• Custom-fit noise plugs are comfortable, durable and recommended by most hearing healthcare professionals.

-You might need a hearing test if you:
+You might need to see an audiologist for a hearing evaluation if you:

 • Strain to hear normal conversation